quickwit-oss/chitchat/ALGORITHM.md

 If a node asks for an update above $max\_version = m$, and that for a given key $k$ there are two updates after $m$, there is no need to send the first one: it will eventually be overridden by the second one.

 - `last_gc_version`: Rather than being deleted right away, the algorithm is using a tombstone mechanism.
 Key entries are kept by marked as deleted.
 From the client point of view, everything looks like the key really has been deleted.
-Eventually, in order to free memory, we garbage collect all of the key values marked for deletion that are older than a few hours.
+Eventually, in order to free memory, we garbage collect all of the key values marked for deletion that are older than 15 minutes or so.
 We then keep track of the maximum `last_gc_version`.

 At each round of the protocol, a node maintains a pair $(last\_gc\_version, max\_version)$ which can only increase in lexicographical order.